-The state of the river during the deployment may be inferred by examining the hydrograph of discharge during the Clear Martin deployment (figure 4).
+The state of the river during the deployment may be inferred by examining the hydrograph of discharge (figure 4).
 Discharge data from the USGS station at the Million Dollar Bridge were taken from the NWIS water data website (discharge is derived from stage height observations, and are thus a proxy for water height).
 The data record at that site is patchy, but includes several years of observations from 1989 to present.
-To put the 2018 river height (the red line in figure 4) in context, an average daily discharge was calculated (the black line in figure 4).
+To put the 2019 river height (the red line in figure 4) in context, an average daily discharge was calculated (the black line in figure 4).